gnachman/iTerm2/tests/esctest/README.txt

   for this terminal then the optional shouldTry should be False (e.g., for crash bugs).

-Currently, the test classes are in the csitests directory and are linked to from __init__.py.
+All test classes are in the "tests" directory.
+Each is explicitly linked to from __init__.py.